chaoflow/nixos-configurations/README.rst

 - ipython for each python version
 - hibernate on very low battery
 - modularize config so generic parts can be reused by others directly
+- grub menu: indicate number of profile used as default, eg. in brackets

 Issues
 ^^^^^^